 Consultancy is one of the most competitive fields to enter and so refining your skills and experience is paramount.
 Try to get the following types of experience:

-- Intern at a firm – summer internships in consultancy firms are not common or expected for a graduate entry but are sometimes available for undergraduates in larger firms.
+- Intern at a consultancy firm – summer internships in consultancy firms are not common or expected for a graduate entry but are sometimes available for undergraduates in larger firms.
 There are also some internship opportunities available for graduates and advanced degree candidates.
 You will normally need to apply up to nine months in advance, although graduate or advanced degree opportunities can be immediately available.
 You can also approach a firm speculatively.

 - Do things outside your course – extra-curriculars are vital to a successful application.
 Grab any chance to build new skills, sample new experiences, and make an impact.
 This includes, sports, societies, charity work, pro-bono work and setting personal challenges.
 Consultancies are attracted to diverse, high achieving candidates with a flair for problem solving.
 Data and software skills are valuable to any type of hire, so utilise any downtime to learn digital and software skills.